 The fact is; drinking alcohol harms far more people than it helps or heals.

-Although moderate drinking offers some health benefits to certain people, it’s very easy to start drink too much, which can lead to serious health problems and consequences.
-So drinking alcohol is slippery slope.
+Although moderate drinking offers some health benefits to certain people, it’s very easy to start to drink too much, which can lead to serious health problems and consequences.
+So drinking alcohol is a slippery slope.